Tweeting Oncologist Draws Ire And Admiration For Calling Out Hype

 "I think it's unfortunate that I'm thought of as a professional troublemaker," Prasad says.
 "We really try to find those instances where the evidence and the narrative are divergent and try to ask what we can do to bring those two closer together."

-Prasad says he can't tell at this point whether he's building a strong reputation for himself or potentially damaging his career.
+Prasad says he can't tell at this point whether he is building a strong reputation for himself or potentially damaging his career.

 "I don't want to be the person to be doing all this work," he says.
 "I wish there were senior people doing this work."

-But by and large they aren't.
+But by and large, they aren't.

-It bothers him, he says, when his colleagues think he's simply being cynical or contrary.
+It bothers him, he says, when his colleagues think he is simply being cynical or contrary.
 The ultimate point is to call out the problems in this critical field so everyone does science better, he says.
 And, in the end, the rewards of that will flow to the patients.

 You can contact Richard Harris at rharris@npr.org.